phcompeau/biological_modeling_course/_pages/coronavirus/accuracy.md

 [Visit tutorial](tutorial_rmsd){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Determining the accuracy of our structure prediction models
+## Assessing the accuracy of our structure prediction models

 In the previous tutorials, we used various publicly available protein structure servers to predict the structure of the human hemoglobin subunit alpha (*ab initio*) and SARS-CoV-2 S protein (homology).
 Using the same method of calculating RMSD from the tutorial, let's see how well our models performed.